What if I Cannot Find the Party I Want to Sue?

 In general, you will need to know the location of the party you are suing to start a lawsuit against that party.
 This article explains how you can find the party to be sued, and your options if you are unable to do so.

 Why Do You Need to Know the Location of the Party to be Sued?

-To start a lawsuit in Singapore, the originating process (i.e. the court document used to start the lawsuit, such as a writ of summons) must generally be served personally on the party you are suing.
+To start a lawsuit in Singapore, the originating process (i.e. the court document used to start the lawsuit) must generally be served personally on the party you are suing.
 This ensures that the lawsuit is brought to the party’s attention.

 If the party is a body corporate (e.g. a company), personal service is effected by: